-12. Processing Data in Groups
+12. Processing data in groups¶

-The online version of the open-access textbook Minimalist Data Wrangling with Python by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
-Any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course; it should be read from the beginning to the end.
-In particular, refer to the Preface for general introductory remarks.
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
+It is a non-profit project.
+Although available online, it is a whole course, and should be read from the beginning to the end.
+Refer to the Preface for general introductory remarks.
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Deep R Programming [36] too.

 nhanes = pd.read_csv("https://raw.githubusercontent.com/gagolews/" +